rebecapastl/book-club-2.0/README.md

 - Reviews written by the user
 - Delete icon to each review

-The deletion of account, book or user cannot be reverted.
+A 'delete book' button will appear below the book information for every book you've registered.
+By clicking on the delete button, a confirmation pop-up will appear and the book can be deleted.

+A 'delete account' button will appear below the account information.
+By clicking on the delete button, a confirmation pop-up will appear and the account can be deleted.
 Once deleting an account, all books registered and reviews written by the user will also be deleted.

+The deletion of an account, a book, or a user cannot be reverted.

 ### COPY IMAGE URL/URI